-This April, I was inside a high security prison.
-The plan was to talk to the men there about the work CDV does and to educate them on the connection between childhood adversities and the potential impact.
+This April, I was inside a high-security prison.
+The plan was to discuss the work that CDV does with the men and educate them on the connection between childhood adversities and their potential impact.
 While I believe I educated them, they also educated me.
 Here is...

 Childhood Domestic Violence Teaches Us the Lie of Guilt Children think emotionally, not rationally.
 When you were exposed to domestic violence as a child, your brain drew the wrong conclusions: “I couldn’t stop it, but I should have.”
 “I was there, so it must have...